 If you need to create a variant as a component that is not a variant on your platform (listed for sale individually), then you can create an IP Variant.
 Instructions for adding an IP Variant are at the end of this article.

-If your bundles are assembled prior to fulfillment (that is, stock of your bundles is separate from stock for each of its components) then check the box to 'Account for bundle stock in components'.
-If your bundles are assembled at the time of fulfillment, then do not check the box for 'Account for bundle stock in components'.
+If your bundles are assembled prior to fulfillment (that is, stock of your bundles is separate from stock for each of its components) then check the box for 'Produced Bundles'.
+If your bundles are assembled at the time of fulfillment, then do not check this box.

 For example, say you have Product A which you sell individually and in the pack of 6.
-If you have 60 units of A and this means you also have 10 units of Ax6, then do not enable 'Account for bundle stock in components.
+If you have 60 units of A and this means you also have 10 units of Ax6, then do not enable 'Produced Bundle'.
 If you have 60 units of A and another 30 units of Ax6 (different assembled stock) so 60 + 30*6 units of A in total, then this option should be enabled.

 You can also set this store-wide in Account > Settings